Bamscrown/Bamscrown/README.md

 ### Brief Introduction;
-My name is Oluseun Ademola Bamigboye, I have seveal years of construction experinece  my interest in data and statistic prompted me to strive for a career switch into Data Analytices
+My name is Oluseun Ademola Bamigboye, I have seveal years of construction experinece  my interest in data and statistic prompted me to strive for a career switch into Data Analytics

 ### My Skills